 Personal Charges

 Personal charges made on a University Purchasing Card are NOT acceptable and must be paid back to the University by the individual immediately.
-After the first instance of personal charges are made a warning will be issued.
-After the second instance of personal charges are made, then the employees Limestone Purchasing Card will be removed.
-The University understands that certain instances may occur that may require use of the Limestone Purchasing Card for personal purchases, however these must be reimbursed immediately upon return to Limestone University.
+After the first instance of personal charges is made, a warning will be issued.
+After the second instance of personal charges is made, the employee’s Limestone Purchasing Card will be removed.
+The University understands that certain instances may occur that may require the use of the Limestone Purchasing Card for personal purchases.
+However, these must be reimbursed immediately upon return to Limestone University.
 These instances are as follows:

 • A situation occurs that would seriously threaten the health or safety of any person.